-Are you self employed, running a small business, or looking to start a business?
+Are you self employed, running a small business, or working from home?

 Health and Safety probably isn’t your highest priority, but it does need to be put into place.

-Health and Safety Today is a fresh new way to look at work place Health and Safety for small business owners.
+Health and Safety Today is a fresh new way to look at work place Health and Safety for small business owners and people working from home.
 All information is freely available and designed as bite size chunks for those taking their first steps into the world of Occupational Health and Safety.

 At Health and Safety Today, we strive to bring together information, tools, ideas and materials from the broad spectrum of UK occupational health and safety with a clear goal in mind….
 To benefit the small business owner, new business starter and anybody with an interest or involvement with health and safety in the UK.